YieldStudio/tailwind-merge-php/README.md

 Utility function to efficiently merge [Tailwind CSS](https://tailwindcss.com) classes in PHP without style conflicts.

+> Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.

-This is a PHP port of the excellent [tailwind-merge](https://github.com/dcastil/tailwind-merge) created by [dcastil](https://github.com/dcastil).
+tailwind-merge-php is a PHP port of the excellent [tailwind-merge](https://github.com/dcastil/tailwind-merge) created by [dcastil](https://github.com/dcastil).

 - Supports Tailwind v3.0 up to v3.3